reifjulian/website/_pages/research.md

    "Habit Persistence in Health Behaviors: Evidence from the Illinois Workplace Wellness Study" (with Damon Jones and David Molitor)<br><br>

+   "Access to Credit Reduces the Value of Health Insurance" (with Sonia Jaffe and Anup Malani)<br><br>

    "Peer Effects in the Workplace: Evidence from the Illinois Workplace Wellness Study" (with Damon Jones and David Molitor)<br><br>

-   "Does Medicare Improve Quality of Life?"<br><br>
+   "Does Medicare Improve Quality of Life?"<br>

-   "Evasion or Stockpiling?
-The Effect of Anticipated Future Tax Changes on Gasoline Sales" (with Don Fullerton)<br>
   </div>